mrkeuz/vlcsync/README.md

 Utility for synchronize multiple instances of VLC.
 Supports seek, play and pause.
 Inspired by F1 streams with extra driver tracking data.

+Motivation:

+Did [not find](#alternatives) reasonable alternative for Linux.
+So decided to write my own solution.

 # Run

 `Vlc` instances should expose "Remote control interface" on 127.0.0.42 (see [how configure vlc](./docs/vlc_setup.md))